Empire Cinemas collapses into administration

 The Empire cinemas that closed on Friday are in Bishop's Stortford, Catterick Garrison, Sunderland, Swindon, Walthamstow and Wigan.

-The remaining Empire sites in Birmingham, Clydebank, High Wycombe, Ipswich and Sutton, and the two Tivoli sites in Bath and Cheltenham, will continue to trade as the administrators look for a buyer.
+Meanwhile, the remaining sites in Birmingham, Clydebank, High Wycombe, Ipswich and Sutton, and the two Tivoli-branded venues in Bath and Cheltenham, will continue to trade as the administrators look for a buyer.

+Staff apparently turned up for work at branches on Friday to find notes on windows explaining they were closing down, according to local media reports.

+BDO said the cinemas employed a total of 437 staff across England and Scotland.